 Some cities do not permit bicycles on sidewalks, which means those rules would apply to electric scooters.

 Since an electric scooter comes equipped with a motor, it is not typically permitted on trails where motorized vehicles are banned.
-Some exceptions may apply if you manually operate the equipment instead of allowing it to do the work for you.
+Some exceptions may apply if you manually operate the equipment instead of allowing it to work for you.

 If you operate an e-scooter on public roads and fail to abide by the established rules and laws, a police officer can pull you over and issue citations or tickets.
 That’s why it is always good to observe all traffic signals and yield to pedestrians.